 Starting the conversation

-COVID-19 has presented many challenges for us all and will have impacted family dynamics for a lot of people.
-It is worth starting a conversation with people you are working with who are suspected victims/survivors or perpetrators to understand what impact it has had, how they coped and how they plan to move forward.
+COVID-19 has presented many challenges for us all and continues to impact family dynamics for a lot of people.
+It is worth starting a conversation with people you are working with who are suspected victims/survivors or perpetrators to understand what impact it has had so far, how they coping and how they plan to move forward.

 When professionals are trying to engage with perpetrators they can be faced with denial, minimisation, counter accusations, resistance and obstruction.
 Perpetrators could also be intimidating and/or charming.

 It is important to let the victim/survivor know that you intend to speak with the perpetrator and agree what you are going to share and what you are going to say.
 You can find out from them what they think are the best days or time to talk with the perpetrator.
 Once a date and time has been agreed with the perpetrator, let the victim know these details.
 It is best practice to call the victim/survivor just before you intend to speak to the perpetrator to establish the current situation in the household.
 Once you have spoken with the perpetrator, you could establish what they are going to do after the call or visit and, if appropriate, you could suggest going for a walk, taking a bath/shower, reading, watching favourite TV, etc. You should then call or talk to the victim/survivor a little while afterwards and agree steps they can take if the situation becomes volatile.